 We Believe in Simcoe is our large community blessing project, held annually in the spring.
 It is a two-part festival, with events held on two consecutive weekends.
-The May 2018 festivities were our 8th undertaking.
+The May 2019 festivities will be our 9th undertaking.

 The Activity Fair is a free event planned especially for our “neighbours-with-need,” whether it be due to financial, mental or other life crisis, and is by invitation.
 It is an afternoon filled with “shopping,” services, entertainment and refreshments.
 Alongside our Cafe and Restaurant, there are several stores and shops to browse, the Hair Salon and Spa offer new hairstyles and shoulder massages, and our Portrait Studio offers a profressional sitting.
 There’s games to play and prizes to win.
 Gift baskets and treasures are given away by draws.
 And there’s a mini trade-show area where local resources are displayed.
 Over 200 volunteers serve our special guests.
 Some of our volunteers also visit elderly citizens at local nursing homes, while others pick up trash along our downtown streets and walking trails.